As an Amazon Associate we earn from qualifying purchases.

 You will need some basic bar equipment to make this cocktail.

-- Copper Mug or normal glassware if you don’t have a copper mug (we recommend a collins glass – the tall skinny ones)
+- Copper Mug or normal glassware if you don’t have a copper mug (I recommend a collins glass – the tall skinny ones)

 - Muddler or wooden spoon